Ferenc-/ESPhome/Notes.md

 Do not use Arduino IDE to upload binaries, Arduino IDE has a weird bug, so export with `Sketch` > `Export compiled Binary` and `Sketch` > `Show Sketch Folder`, then the `bin` file is in the `build` directory, that needs to be uploaded with `esptool`.

+Don't forget to close Arduino IDE before switching to `esptool`.
+Otherwise Arduino IDE will keep your `/dev/ttyUSB0` device busy, and won't allow `esptool` to use it.

 ```bash
 ### Chip ID
 myvenv/bin/esptool.py --port /dev/ttyUSB0 --chip esp8266 --no-stub  chip_id